You probably know what chess is. If you do, you most likely know how chess pieces move and which pieces are worth what.

 10. It is not possible to force a checkmate of a lone King with 2 Knights + King.

-1. Bishop is a minor, long range piece which is worth 3 points (3 pawns).
+1. Bishop is a minor, long-range piece that is worth 3 points (3 pawns).

 2. The best position for the Bishops is on the open long diagonals, that way the Bishop can cover many squares.